realXtend/doc/arch_article/simple.rst

 however, is independent of particular applications, but instead about the extensible scene model we have now started using.

-Naali uses the so-called Entity-Component (EC) model as a basis to construct extensible scenes.
+Naali uses the so-called entity-component (EC) model as a basis to construct extensible scenes.
 The model was adopted from contemporary game engine architectures [ec-links]_.
 Entities are simply unique identitities, with no data or typing.
 They aggregate components, which